fallingsprings/couch-add-ons/lazyload/README.md

 Lazy loading works best when the `<img>` tag or css provides explicit sizes, so the screen can be blocked out correctly on loading.
 Otherwise, resizing and reflowing of the page content as new images load can give a janky experience.
 This issue has been the biggest challenge for me because I like fluid designs based on percentages.

 ### Iframes
 This is my favorite use for lazy-loading.
 I consider it best practice to lazy load any embedded content like YouTube or Google Maps.
 They are always the biggest drag on page speed, both in analytics and user experience.
-Lazy loading embedded content makes a huge impact on the snappiness of a page.
+Lazy loading embedded content makes a huge impact on the snappiness of a page, and this module makes it plug-and-play easy.

 I've found that browsers can misbehave if an iframe's 'src' attribute isn't a url.
 This module uses an empty file named _iframe-dummy.html_ in your site's root - the equivalent of a 1-pixel image.
 The tag will create the file in the site's root if it doesn't already exist.

 ### Video and Audio Tags
 The _ls.unveilhooks_ plugin handles video and audio.
 It doesn't mess with a video or audio tag's sources.
 Instead, the pre-processor simply sets `preload='none'` to prevent downloading the audio or video file.
-The script changes the attribute to `preload='auto` when it enters the viewport.
+The script changes the attribute to `preload='auto'` when it enters the viewport.
 It lazy loads the poster image just like other images.

 ### CSS Hooks
 The _lazysizes_ script provides the class names '_lazyload_,' '_lazyloading_,' and '_lazyloaded_' for you to hook styles to.
-The following CSS creates a fade in effect for images and adds a loading gif to iframes and video.
+The following CSS creates a fade-in effect for images and adds a loading gif to iframes and video.

     /* Lazy Loading */
     .lazyload, .lazyloading {